COVID -19 Nasal Swab Test:

 How much it cost?

-- Insured: Visits primarily for COVID 19 care and treatment, your co-payment and/or deductible will be waived, until further notice.
+- Insured: Visits primarily for COVID 19 care and treatment, your co-payment and/or deductible is waived during the coverage period of CARES act.
 For all other visits, standard co-payments and/or deductible apply.

-- Uninsured: Medically necessary COVID 19 care and treatment provided by our office will not be charged to you until further notice.
-If your visit is primarily for non COVID 19 reason (s), self pay fees apply.
-Please check with our office for our affordable self pay options.
+- Uninsured: Medically necessary COVID 19 care and treatment provided by our office will not be charged during the coverage period of CARES act.
+If you are uninsured and wish to avail this service through CARES act coverage, you must present a government issued ID as proof to obtain this service.
+If your visit is primarily for non COVID 19 reason (s), self-pay fees apply.
+Please check with our office for our affordable self-pay options.

 What precautions should I take after nasal swab test?